python/cpython/Doc/library/functions.rst

 .. function:: super([type[, object-or-type]])

-   Return a proxy object that delegates method calls to a parent or sibling class of *type*.
-This is useful for accessing inherited methods that have been overridden in a class.
+   Return a proxy object that delegates attribute accesses to a parent or sibling class of *type*.
+This is useful for accessing inherited attributes that have been overridden in a class.

    The *object-or-type* determines the :term:`method resolution order`